tc39/notes/meetings/2017-01/jan-25.md

 MM: Just to clarify, you're not proposing to change Math.sign and the operation is named specifically

-JFB: Correct, I'm boring from IEEE 754 that has an concept called sign bit.
+JFB: Correct, I'm borrowing from IEEE 754 that has an concept called sign bit.
 They don't affect the number in any way.
 If you look at C++ or Go, there are also functions that do exactly this.
 It's shift and mask, just give me the bit that indicates sign.

 ??: What does signbit do with respect to NaN's in IEEE 754?